 Carry a colorful purse for a few shots with color.

 Are you both big sports fans?
-A great option for a 2nd outfit for your engagement photos could be sports jerseys.
-Maybe you could bring a football or a baseball and glove to get some fun action shots.
+Sports jerseys could be a great option for a 2nd outfit for your engagement photos.
+Maybe you could bring a football or a baseball/baseball glove to get some fun action shots.

 Are one of you a Pittsburgh Steelers fan and the other a Philadelphia Eagles fan?
-Show of your team colors and make it a fun rivalry.
+Show off your team colors and make it a fun rivalry.

 Something else to consider when choosing your outfits:

-Consider two outfits if your main outfit is something that is hard to move around in.
+Consider two outfits if your main outfit is hard to move around in.

-Do you want some fun and playful images of giving each other piggy-back-rides?
+Do you want fun and playful images of giving each other piggyback rides?

-Do you want to take some photos of the two of you sitting or lying down in a field?
+Do you want to take photos of the two of you sitting or lying in a field?